PacktPublishing/Natural-Language-Processing-with-AWS-AI-Services/README.md

 This is the code repository for [Natural Language Processing with AWS AI Services](https://www.packtpub.com/product/natural-language-processing-with-aws-ai-services/9781801812535?utm_source=github&utm_medium=repository&utm_campaign=9781801812535), published by Packt.

-**Derive strategic insights from unstructured data with Amazon Textract and Amazon Comprehend	s**
+**Derive strategic insights from unstructured data with Amazon Textract and Amazon Comprehend**

 ## What is this book about?
 The book includes Python code examples for Amazon Textract, Amazon Comprehend, and other AWS AI services to build a variety of serverless NLP workflows at scale with little prior machine learning knowledge.
 Packed with real-life business examples, this book will help you to navigate a day in the life of an AWS AI specialist with ease.